vista-art/fragmentcolor/docs/api/scene/scene/set_passes.md

 [`add_pass`](https://fragmentcolor.org/api/scene/scene/add_pass) one at a time.

-If the pass that was absorbing [`Scene::add`](https://fragmentcolor.org/api/scene/scene/add) objects survives in the new list, the Scene keeps using it.
+If the default pass that [`Scene::add`](https://fragmentcolor.org/api/scene/scene/add) routes objects into survives in the new list, the Scene keeps using it.
 If you drop it, the Scene forgets it and the next `add` builds a fresh one at the end.

 ## Example